elgerlambert/redux-localstorage/README.md

 ```js
 type storage = Storage (Object)
 ```
 An object that provides ([enhanced](#enhancers)) methods for data persistence, retrieval and removal as put, get & del.
-Defaults to adapter(localStorage).
+Defaults to adapter(window.localStorage).

 #### key
 ```js